phylotastic/HistoryOfEarthDocker/README.md

 Download HistoryOfEarthDocker.

-Go to HistoryOfEarthDocker directory and write [note that DockerFileWithServer is traditional, like how datelife works; the new Dockerfile sets up as shinyproxy.io wants
+Go to HistoryOfEarthDocker directory and write [note that DockerfileWithServer is traditional, like how datelife works; the new Dockerfile sets up as shinyproxy.io wants Dockerfile]

+For shinyproxy:

 `docker build -t historyofearth .`

 To build with no cache

 `docker build -t historyofearth --no-cache .`

+For regular server:

+`docker build -f DockerfileWithServer -t historyofearth .`

 Then start the server with